top of page

 Please bring your kitten in a closed carrier along with all veterinary records or other paperwork you have pertaining to your kitten’s care.
 Also, please bring a fresh stool sample (ideally less than 12 hours old).

-At your kitten's first visit with us, we will perform a comprehensive examination and check for internal and external parasites.
-Kittens will need a series of vaccinations during their first year of life to protect them from many dangerous (but preventable) diseases, and we will develop a vaccination plan specifically for your kitten.
-We will discuss any questions you may have concerning care for your pet including: diet and nutrition, behavioral issues, integrating the new kitten into your home, and litter training.
+During your kitten’s first visit with us, we will perform a comprehensive examination and check for internal and external parasites.
+Kittens need a series of vaccinations during their first year of life to protect them from many dangerous (but preventable) diseases, and we will develop a vaccination plan specifically for your kitten.
+We will also discuss any questions you may have concerning care for your kitten, including diet and nutrition, behavioral issues, integrating the new kitten into your home, and litter training.

 • A comprehensive physical exam